myanimestream/dolos/_guides/creating-your-own-service.md

 Don't be afraid, it *probably* won't take that long and it's gonna be a fun adventure for you and me.

+> This guide is written for Dolos version `0.2.2`.
+If the current version
+> of Dolos no longer matches this one I encourage you to extrapolate
+> from this guide to the new version.

 We're going to setup the page [anidb.net](https://anidb.net) to work with Dolos.
 We're in luck, the page seems to be "static".
 What do I mean by that?
 Well, [Kitsu](https://kitsu.io) for example uses the Ember framework which makes it